 “You must not create accounts with the Service through unauthorized means, including but not limited to, by using an automated device, script, bot, spider, crawler or scraper.”

 When detected, you will usually be slapped with a temporary action block.
 Although, in some more serious cases even a permanent ban (though we have never seen that happen).

-Lastly, Instagram puts strict limits on how many people you can follow/unfollow in an hour, and limits on how fast you can follow/unfollow users.
+Lastly, Instagram puts strict limits on how many people you can follow/unfollow in an hour.
+Another, one of the Instagram followers limit is how fast you can follow/unfollow users.
 As we mentioned before though, these limits tend to change often.
-Hence why we keep mentioned that a Instagram management service is your best bet to keep your account safe from Instagram followers limit.
+Hence why we keep mentioning that an Instagram management service is your best bet to keep your account safe from Instagram followers limit.

 According to Instagram, to help reduce spam, Instagram does not allow anyone to follow more than 7,500 people.

 Regarding hourly limits, we find that with new accounts that only been active for a few months, you can only follow/unfollow about 20 users an hour, and a maximum of 100-200 users in a day.